jkomoros/adjacency-map/README.md

 This is where an edge can define a default implication of other edges whenever it shows up.
 Read more at 'Implied edges', below.

-If noEdges is true, then implies must be empty.
+If calculateWhen != 'edges', then implies must be empty.

 ### excludeFromDefaultImplication? : boolean

 A common value for `implies` is `*`, which means "include all other nodes".
 However, some edges really only want to be inclued if they are explicitly added.
 This allows a property type to opt out of being implied via `*`, unless they are specifically implied by another node.

-If noEdges is true, then excludeFromDefaultImplication is automatically set to true.
+If calculeWhen != 'edges', then excludeFromDefaultImplication is automatically set to true.

 ### hide? : true